talwrii/endurance-screen/README.md

 # endurance-screen
-If you are doing something difficult you might need some help enduring.
+If you are doing something difficult you might need some help enduring the activity.

 This is a little tool to create a heads up display for your plan to endure.
 This is inspired by the expeience of planning what I am going to eat and when as an alternative to hunger cutting hard.
+I am also reminded of Jim Carrey talking about the makeup he wore for the grinch where a torture expert gave him tricks to help him endure.

 ## Installation
 You can install this with `pipx`.